laximo/search_demo/README.md

-# Demonstration of integration with the service Unified Search
+# Demonstration of integration with the service Laximo.Search
 **Requirements:**
 * PHP 7.1+
 * soap